clojurewerkz/monger.docs/articles/querying.md

 {% gist 85d764e2e9512ee651a7 %}

 This example also demonstrates query conditions and fetching a subset of fields.
+Note that because the order of keys matters for sorting, you should always use sorted maps with `(sort ...)`.
+Regular Clojure maps do not have ordering guarantees and this may lead to incorrect sorting of results.

 ### Using pagination